primaryodors/primarydock/PREDICTION.md

 # Writing Your Own Prediction Methods

-Until an accurate prediction method exists, we encourage you to write your own prediction methods.
-You can use the `method_basic.php` script as a template, and then apply any variations you wish.
+You may wish to write your own prediction methods.
+You can make a copy of the `method_directmdl.php` script and then change the copy as you see fit.
 If you create a method that makes predictions with at least 80% accuracy, we'd be delighted to accept your pull request.

 Configurable variables include:
-- `$dock_metals`          If true, the dock will use PDBs that end in `.metal.pdb` instead of the default `.upright.pdb`.
-                          You probably won't ever have to use the `$dock_metals` feature.
-- `$dock_retries`         The number of times to retry if no poses returned.
-Each retry increases the energy limit.
-                          Default = 5.
-- `$bias_by_energy`       TODO: This has not been implemented yet.
 - `$metrics_to_process`   An array of key-value pairs identifying a dock metric and its new key in the output JSON.
                           Valid keys can be found in the table below; the value becomes the metric's key in the JSON.